JohnSnowLabs/johnsnowlabs/docs/en/alab/troubleshooting.md

 <details markdown="1">
 <summary>1.
 How to deploy multiple preannotation/training servers in parallel?</summary>

-By default the Annotation Lab installation is configured to use only one model server.
-If you want to allow the deployment of multiple model servers (e.g. up to 3), open the `annotationlab-upgrader.sh` script located under the `artifacts` folder of your Annotation Lab installation directory.
+By default the Generative AI Lab installation is configured to use only one model server.
+If you want to allow the deployment of multiple model servers (e.g. up to 3), open the `annotationlab-upgrader.sh` script located under the `artifacts` folder of your Generative AI Lab installation directory.
 Update the below configuration properties in the `annotaionlab-upgrader.sh` script for deploying upto 3 model servers.

 ```sh
 --set airflow.model_server.count=3